deep-diver/keras-sd-serving/README.md

-# Various ways of Serving Stable Diffusion
+# Various ways of serving Stable Diffusion

 This repository shows a various ways to deploy Stable Diffusion.
 Currently, we are interested in the Stable Diffusion implementation from `keras-cv`.